Standardize Deal Name Format Using Values From Multiple Fields

 On the Notify tab, you can select recipients for the email report and add additional context to the message.
 (Make sure to hit Enter after each email address.)

 Open the CSV file from your email in a spreadsheet application and review the (Before) and (After) values for each field.
-If the results don't look the way you expected, go back to your filters and functions and try making some adjustments before previewing again.
+If the results don't look the way you expected, go back to your filters in Step 1 and functions in Step 2 and try making some adjustments, then preview again.

 Apply Changes to the CRM